API version: 2022-10-20

 Note that this behavior applies only to unavailability failures; it must not

-be applied if the authentication token is wrong.
+authentication token is wrong.

 See the response status codes below for a discussion of the redirection mechanism and the discussion of consequences for design considerations.